jMonkeyEngine/jmonkeyengine-website/content/communitylog/update-in-the-wake-of-recent-events.md

 ---
-title: "Community Update: Update in the wake of recent events"
+title: "Update in the wake of recent events"
 date: 2020-10-29T08:00:00+00:00
 draft: false
 type: "default"